 User Review( votes)

 The Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants in favor of foreign citizens not residing in Italy and Italian citizens living abroad (IRE)* for the academic year 2018-2019 in order to foster international cultural, scientific and technological cooperation, to promote Italian language and culture and to support Italy’s economic system in the world (According to Law 288/55 and its subsequent changes and additions).

 - Course Level: The studentships are offered for the following courses:

 Research under the academic supervision

-- Study Subject: Scholarships are offered over different departments across the University, all offering a diverse range of courses.
+- Study Subject: The studentships are offered over different departments across the University, all offering a diverse range of courses.

 The first instalment of the grant can be received only after the completion of University enrollment and the submission of all the documents requested according to the necessary administrative procedures.

 The last instalment of the grant will be paid only upon verification of satisfactory academic progress.